okTurtles/group-income/docs/Style-Guide.md

 There was a problem with {number} of your payments.
 ```

+### Constructing strings out of strings

+While sometimes it is safe to use variables (when inserting numbers or proper nouns like names), other times it is better to avoid them entirely.

-Another common mistake is to construct strings out of other strings that are individually translated.
-For example, say we have the following string:
+For example, a common mistake is to construct strings out of other strings that are individually translated.
+Say we have the following string:

 ```
 Export your {sent_or_received} payment history to .csv